-Financial value of the capital investment or property transaction Approving person/committee/ board Key stage documentation Indicative review timescale for each stage Up to £5 million Trust Board In accordance with the Trust's internal governance process however, NHSEI will expect Trust's to adopt the best practice approach Not applicable Between £5 million and £30 million NHSEI Executive Director of Resources/Deputy Chief Executive or NHSEI Director of Finance and DH OBC and FBC required (SOC also required if DH finance required) 8 weeks Between £30 million and £50 million NHSEI Resources Committee and DH SOC, OBC and FBC required (or SOC, ABC, CBC or LIFT stage 1 and 2 equivalent for PFI/PF2 or LIFT) 8-12 weeks Over £50 million NHSEI Resources Committee, NHSEI Board, NHSEI Capital and Cash Central Review, DH and HMT SOC, OBC and FBC required (or SOC, ABC, CBC or LIFT stage 1 and 2 equivalent for PFI/PF2 or LIFT) Minimum 8-12 weeks (for NHSEI approval stage only)
+Financial value of the capital investment or property transaction Approving person/committee/ board Key stage documentation Indicative review timescale for each stage Up to £5 million Trust-Board In accordance with the Trust's- internal governance process- however, NHSEI will expect Trust's to adopt the best practice- approach Net applicable

+Between £5 million and £30 million NHSEI Executive Director of- Resources/Deputy Chief- Executive or NHSEI Director of- Finance and DH OBC and FBC required (SOC also required if DH finance required) 8 weeks Between £30 million and £50-million NHSEI Resources Committee and DH SOC, OBC and FBC required (or SOC, ABC, CBC or- LIFT stage 1 and 2 equivalent for- PFI/PF2 or LIFT) 8 -12 weeks Over £50 million NHSELResources Committee, NHSELBoard, NHSEL Capital and Cash Central Review, DH and HMT SOC, OBC and FBC required (or SOC, ABC, CBC or LIFT stage 1 and 2 equivalent for PFI/PF2 or LIFT) Minimum 8-12 weeks (for NHSEI approval stage only)
-5. All values are inclusive of the current rate of Value Added Tax.

-6. Authorisation limit applicable only where it is within the agreed capital plan.
-Any reactive/emergency work undertaken and approved from a contingency must be notified to the Finance Director.
+- 45. All values are inclusive of the current rate of Value Added Tax. - 56.
+Authorisation limits applicable only where it is within the agreed capital plan.
+Any reactive/emergency work undertaken and approved from a contingency must be notified to the Director of Finance. - 67.
+Authorisation limits can apply under virtual signature during exceptional circumstances in order for the business to respond in a timely way.

+APPENDIX B

-APPENDIX B Tendering Limits for Purchasing
+Tendering Limits for Purchasing